 What are the Medicaid application guidelines in Alabama?

 Now that you know which applicants typically receive eligibility for Medicaid in Alabama, you can begin to review the Medicaid application guidelines.
 The state of Alabama allows applicants to submit Medicaid applications in a variety of ways.
 However, regardless of the method you choose to use for application submission, you will need to provide certain pieces of pertinent information.
-To learn more about these specific application procedures, download our comprehensive guide.
+To learn more about these specific application procedures, download our free guide.

-What are common Medicaid eligibility disqualification in Alabama?
+What are common Medicaid disqualification in Alabama?